AndroidLollipop/Sci/README.md

 ```
 { type: 'number', value: 55 }
 ```
-## important files
+## Important files
-see exampleProgram.js for an example program and tests/develTests.js for a feature demonstration
+See exampleProgram.js for an example program and tests/develTests.js for a feature demonstration
-the parser is defined in tokParse.js
+The parser is defined in tokParse.js
-the ast evaluator is defined in astEval.js
+The ast evaluator is defined in astEval.js
-## example output for repl (ok, more like a pseudo-repl)
+## Example output for repl (ok, more like a pseudo-repl)
 ```
 var e = require("./simpleAndCleanInterfaceForRepl.js")
 var repl = e.getRepl()